nemmusu/gpt-api/README.md

 - `system_role_message`: The system role message for the GPT model

 ### gpt.py Script <a name="gptpy-script"></a>
 The `gpt.py` script can be run standalone or imported as a module.
-All parameters are optional and if not specified, will be fetched from the configuration file.
+All parameters are optional and if not specified, will be retrieved from the configuration file.

 You can run it using the following command:
 ```shell